auralius/kalman-cpp/README.md

 ## Dependencies

 This library utilizes [Armadillo](http://arma.sourceforge.net).
+For plotting, this library uses python3-mathplotlib and libpython3.8-dev.
-In linux system, you can get it from your distribution repository.
+In linux system, you can get all of them from your distribution repository.
 In Windows system, all necessary precompiled libraries are provided in "windows-libs" folder.
 The contents of windows-libs.zip need to be first extracted.
 In "bin" folder there are necessary DLLs (blas and lapack) to run your programs.